almibe/talks/mdls2021/pres.md

    * https://jena.apache.org/documentation/notes/iri.html
  * Since RDF is focused on the Semantic Web simple identifiers don't make sense
  * Since I want to support local only datasets I'm fine with allowing much simpler identifiers
-   * If you plan on linking Ligature datasets you should know that ahead of time and can use URIs or a different scheme if you want\*
-   * If you never plan on linking your dataset then you are free to do whatever\*

-\*as long as it is a legal identifier

 ---